ptl92727/MVCApp/README.md

-This is a MVC Project that i started at College
+This is a MVC Project for tracking Staff skills and training.

+Project ends in April